Soma-Banerjee/spotify-lyric-search/README.md

 3. Similarity computation using Cosine Similarity
 4. Prediction of the most relevant song and artist based on lyric similarity

+# Accuracy
+This model uses TF-IDF vectorization combined with cosine similarity to match a lyric snippet with the most relevant song lyrics.
+Performance is evaluated by testing multiple lyric snippets and observing correct song and artist identification.

 ## Installation & Execution

 ### Step 1: Clone the repository
 ```bash
 git clone https://github.com/your-username/spotify-lyric-search.git
 cd spotify-lyric-search